leventarican/leventarican.github.io/content/sse.md

 This document gives an overview about SSE.
 What is it.
 When to use.
 The Terminology.

 # Introduction
-As the abbr. suggest the contept behind SSE is that the server is sending data _asynchronously_ to client.
+As the abbr. suggests the concept behind SSE is that the server is sending data _asynchronously_ to client.
 The connection client-server is done _once_.

 This approach differs from the well-known concept of client-server communication.